 Protect assets in the home by having someone check in regularly.
 Remove valuable assets from the home as soon as possible.

-The Survivor’s Timeline
+Applying For A Life Insurance Payout: The Survivor's Timeline

 Immediately after death